 Most students are nervous and don't know what to expect when they take the test for the first time.
 They may not be aware of the pressure and the timing or they just might not be fully mentally engaged.
 Once a student gets past that initial experience, however, a retake usually goes much better simply because of the newly established comfort level.

 Furthermore, many of my students have said that after the first test, they naturally learned to tweak certain things, whether it be time management, what questions to skip, or their approach to certain question types—things they only fully internalized by taking the SAT under real conditions.
 These "test-taking" factors should not go overlooked; testing experience matters a lot more than you think.
-In fact, I would say that over 90% of my students have improved after the first test, even ones who had little to no preparation in between.
+In fact, I would say that over 80% of my students have improved after the first test.

 Most students are aware of this guideline.
 Take the test more than 3 times and admissions officers will start to think twice about your abilities.
 Even if you do well, some will view you as a score-obsessed student with nothing better to do.

 Even though you'll likely score better on retakes, make sure you put in enough preparation before a retake to justify it.
-A lot of students retake the SAT before they're ready to, get the same score, and end up having to retake it again.
+A lot of students retake the SAT before they're ready, get the same score, and end up having to retake it again.

 If you still can't get what you want after 3 takes, you're probably not going to score much better on the 4th take.

-At this point, you might be thinking, "Ok, I don't have a 2300.
-Given above guidelines 2 and 3, it looks like I should retake.
+At this point, you might be thinking, "Ok, I don't have a 1530 and I haven't taken the SAT 3 times yet.
+Given guidelines 2 and 3 above, it looks like I should retake.
 No brainer."
 But hold on!
 We haven't yet considered your particular situation.
 A lot of students actually don't need to retake, even if they would score higher by doing so.
 For a final decision, follow the steps below:

 1. Figure out your target score

-First, list out what universities you're interested in.
+First, list out which universities you're interested in.
 If you have a dream school, great!

-You want to focus on the scores at the 75th percentile.
+Once you've found the statistics, you want to focus on the scores at the 75th percentile.
 If you want to have a solid chance of getting in, your target score is one that's a little less than the 75th percentile (~65th percentile).
 Obviously, your chances (and thus your target score) will be affected by the rest of your application, but in general, the 65% percentile is what you want to shoot for.
-The people who get in with much lower scores will be those who have hooks (recruited athletes, minorities, legacies) or those with otherwise very strong applications (stellar essays, teacher recs, extracurriculars).
+The people who get in with much lower scores will be those who have hooks (recruited athletes, minorities, legacies) or those with otherwise very strong applications (incredible extracurriculars).

 To complicate things even more, your target score might vary with the school you're applying to within a university.
-New York University, for example, has a business school (Stern), a liberal arts school (College of Arts and Sciences), a school of the arts (Tisch), and several others.
-A student applying to Stern, which is known to be quite competitive, should shoot for a higher score than one applying to the College of Arts and Sciences.
+Carnegie Mellon, for example, has a College of Fine Arts (CFA), a College of Humanities and Social Sciences (DC), a College of Engineering, a School of Computer Science (SCS), and several others.
+A student applying to the School of Computer Science, which is known to be quite competitive, should aim for a higher score than one applying to the College of Humanities and Social Sciences.

 Make sure to do the research and work out your target score.
-If you've already exceeded your target score, you should be hesitant to take the test again.
-Conversely, if you haven't reached it, you should be more willing.
+If you've already exceeded your target score, there's no point in retaking the test.
+Conversely, if you haven't reached it, you should be more open to doing so.

-If you’re getting quite a few easy and medium questions wrong, that means you could probably improve just by being more careful and getting down the basic concepts.
-If you’re getting hit by the hard questions, then it'll be a lot tougher for you to improve because it takes a lot more practice and study to get those questions right.
+If you got quite a few easy questions wrong, you could probably improve just by being more careful and reinforcing the basic concepts.
+If you got hit by the hard questions, then it'll be a lot tougher for you to improve because it takes a lot more practice and study to get those questions right.